 I write regularly from the front lines of the Impact Economy.
-That means I write about the business of doing the right thing.
-I write about better ways to fund and deliver impact and I write about my own journey as I am experimenting with impact funding and delivery models globally.
+I write about the business of doing the right thing.
+I write about better ways to fund and deliver impact and I write about my own journey as I am experimenting with impact ventures.

 Here are some of my most read posts

 - The Blockchain Will Change Doing Good Forever – First published a life ago (in early 2017).
 Practical ways in which Blockchain will change the impact industry.

 - The Impact Generation is Here – Outlines my fundamental thesis as an entrepreneur: a new generation is emerging that is redefining economic fundamentals.
 Companies that build for them will be the unicorns of tomorrow.